alshedivat/al-folio/_pages/research.md

 <h3>Research Interests</h3>

+Broadly, I am interested in developing (often Bayesian) methodology that improve inferential precision in analyses with data obtained from multiple groups or sources.
+I am particularly interested in settings with small to moderate group-level sample sizes.
 My recent work has been related to covariance estimation, small area estimation, conformal prediction, and bayesian methods.

-I am particularly interested in improving inferential precision in settings where small sample sizes are obtained from multiple groups or sources.

 <h3>Preprints</h3>